abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 Note: markdown is allowed in description overrides, but HTML markup is not; it will be escaped.

 * Oem: See the OEM object definition in the [Using this guide](#using-this-guide) section.
+* Redundancy: A reference to a set of Redundancy entities that provide redundant services for this resource.
+See the Redundancy object definition in the [Using this guide](#using-this-guide) section.

 # Units Translation